Clément Chidekh

 Clément Chidekh (born 13 June 2001) is a French tennis player.

-He has a career-high ATP singles ranking of world No. 184 achieved on 27 January 2025.
-He also has a career-high ATP doubles ranking of No. 437 achieved on 21 April 2025.
+He has a career-high ATP singles ranking of world No. 176 achieved on 13 April 2026 and a career-high ATP doubles ranking of No. 192 achieved on 16 February 2026.

 Chidekh played college tennis at the University of Washington.

 Professional career

 2021: First ITF title

 In June 2021, Chidekh won his first ITF title in Ajaccio, France, defeating Petros Tsitsipas in the final.

 2023: ATP Tour debut

 In February, Chidekh made his ATP main draw debut at the 2023 Open Sud de France in Montpellier, France as a qualifier, losing to fellow countryman Quentin Halys in the first round.

-2024: First Challenger title, Top 200 debut
+2024: Maiden Challenger title, Top 200

 In February, Chidekh won his first title on the ATP Challenger Tour at the 2024 Glasgow Challenger, defeating Paul Jubb in the final.
 The following month, he reached his second Challenger final in Hamburg, losing to Henri Squire in the final.
 As a result, he reached the top 300 in the ATP singles rankings on 18 March 2024.
-Chidikh reached the top 200 on 14 October 2024.
+Chidekh reached the top 200 on 14 October 2024.